 Contactless Magnetic Couplings For Microfluidic Devices (No. 0114)

-The global microfluidics market size is expected to reach USD 44.0 billion by 2025 from an estimated value of USD 15.7 billion in 2020, growing at a CAGR of 22.9% during the forecast period.
-Several factors, such as the rising demand for point-of-care testing, technological advancements, and increasing focus on data precision & accuracy are driving the market.
-Besides, the emergence of microfluidics-based 3D cell culture systems, such as organ-on-a-chip and expanding applications of drug delivery technologies, offers significant growth opportunities for players operating in the market.
+The emergence of microfluidics-based 3D cell culture systems, such as organ-on-a-chip platforms, the rising demand for point-of-care testing and expanding applications of drug delivery technologies offer significant growth opportunities for players operating in the microfluidics market.
 However, there are certain challenges in incorporating microfluidics technology, such as pumps, into existing workflows.
 Specifically, it is difficult to fabricate micropumps that are simple, compact, leak-free and inexpensive.
 Here we present a promising magnetic coupling device developed by a group of researchers led by Prof. Elliot Fried.
-The device is based on the novel arrangement of magnets.
+The device is based on a novel arrangement of magnets.

 - Microfluidic pump